 Andy Murray ready for 'painful' showdown with Noval Djokovic after beating Roger Federer in Australian Open semi-final

-Andy Murray is ready to push his body to the limit to deny Novak Djokovic a second successive major title following a hard-fought victory over Roger Federer.
+Andy Murray is ready to push himself to the limit to deny Novak Djokovic a second successive major title.

 Murray was twice pegged back in a punishing four-hour, five-set Australian Open semi-final but prevailed 6-4 6-7 (5-7) 6-3 6-7 (2-7) 6-2 to see off the Swiss legend for the first time in a Grand Slam tournament.

 Top seed Djokovic will enter Sunday's showdown the fresher after swatting aside David Ferrer in straight sets a day earlier but Murray insists he is prepared for another gruelling encounter.

 "Every time we play each other it is a physical match," Murray said of his final opponent.
 "He is an unbelievable mover so I will need to be ready for the pain.

 "I hope it is a painful match because that means it will be a good one."